LeoYuanjieLi/translateAussie/README.md

 ## Google Translate API Key

-To use this extension, you need a Google Translate API key.
-You can get one from the [Google Cloud Platform Console](https://console.cloud.google.com/).
+This extension requires a Google Translate API key to function.
+You can obtain one from the [Google Cloud Platform Console](https://console.cloud.google.com/).

-**Important:** The `src/apiKey.ts` file is included in the `.gitignore` file, so your API key will not be committed to Git.
-However, you should still be careful not to expose your API key in other ways.
+> [!WARNING]
+> **Security Notice:** Exposing an API key in a browser extension can be risky, as other extensions could potentially access it.
+To mitigate this risk, create an API key that follows the principle of least privilege.
+For example, restrict the key to only allow access to the Google Translate API and nothing else.
+It is also crucial to monitor the key's usage regularly for any suspicious activity.
+Use at your own risk.